DominikStiller/tudelft-damage-identification/README.md

+## File types
+While using the pipeline, you will encounter different file types, identified by their suffix and extension:
+* `.tradb`: "transient database" stored by the [Vallen](https://www.vallen.de/) AE data acquisition system, internally an SQLite database.
+Contains the AE signals for each hit.
+* `.csv`: alternative format for AE signals, e.g., when they were already pre-processed by another script
+* `_split.npy`: signals to which peak splitting has been applied, generated from `.tradb` or `.csv` using `damage_identification/preprocessing/peak_splitter.py`.
+* `_split_idx.npy`: index file mapping the peak-split signals in `_split.npy` to their original signal, necessary for metadata mapping.
+* `.pridb`: "primary database" stored by the Vallen AE data acquisition system, internally an SQLite database.
+Contains the metadata for each hit.
+* `_metadata.pickle`: metadata file corresponding to a `_split.npy` file (if extension is `_split_metadata.pickle`), or to a non-peak-split file such as `.tradb` otherwise.
+Extracted from `.pridb` using `damage_identification/metadata.py`.
+Can be loaded during prediction using `--metadata_file`.

 ## Glossary:
+* Acoustic emission: a non-destructive evaluation technique for composites, recording elastic waves emitted when damage occurs
 * Example: a single waveform, term is commonly used in machine learning
 * Pipeline: the collective term for all components and the flow of data between them, starting from raw waveforms and ending at the identified damage mode
 * Sample: a single data point in a waveform, associated with a certain time